vikbert/taskr/website/src/docs/getting-started.md

 ## Calling a task

-To call the task, invoke `task` followed by the name of the task you want to run.
+To call the task, invoke `taskr` followed by the name of the task you want to run.
 In this case, the name of the task is `default`, so you should run:

 ```shell